microsoft/AzureTRE/docs/azure-tre-features/airlock.md

 # Airlock

 In a Trusted Research Environment (TRE) the workspaces represent a security boundary that enables researchers to access data, execute analysis, apply algorithms and collect reports.
-The airlock capability brings the only mechanisme that allows users to `import` or `export` data, tools or other file based artefacts in a secure fashion with a human approval.
+The airlock capability brings the only mechanism that allows users to `import` or `export` data, tools or other file based artefacts in a secure fashion with a human approval.
 This constitutes the mechanism focused in preventing data exfiltration and securing TRE and its workspaces from inappropriate data, while allowing researchers to work on their projects and execute their tasks.
 The airlock feature brings several actions: ingress/egress Mechanism; Data movement; Security gates; Approval mechanism and Notifications.
 As part of TRE's Safe settings all activity must be tracked for auditiing purpose.